Recruiting adult participants

 If a participant unsubscribes through the system less than 24 hours before you were expecting them, a comment will be added automatically for them.

 - Click on the excel icon in the top right corner to save your participants to an excel sheet.
 Treat this excel sheet as confidential information.
+Delete any participant info from it that you don’t really need.

 - When you have finished running your experiment, close the experiment for subscriptions.